Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools

 Software reuse, particularly through open source software (OSS), has become fundamental in the process of software development, allowing software developers to avoid duplicating efforts in areas where previous developers have found suitable solutions.
 However, the fact that a component is open source does not mean that it can be used without restrictions.
 Because software is protected by copyright and patent law~\cite{copyright_software}, OSS components are typically released under one or more OSS licenses that govern how a component may be reused, modified, and distributed.
 Failure to comply with the terms of any applicable license risks liability for infringement, which can result in legal, financial, and reputational consequences~\cite{vizio_1, ai_copyright, johndeere, gunningham2004social, cost1, cost2}, both for individual developers and for the organizations for which they work. \looseness=-1

-Ensuring license compliance throughout the development process is, therefore, a critical task.
+Ensuring license compliance throughout the development process is therefore a critical task.
 However, this process can be challenging to manage.
 Software systems can involve hundreds or thousands of OSS components, each under a separate license that must be identified and understood~\cite{8728094}.
 Furthermore, some OSS licenses have conflicting terms, making the use of components under different licenses problematic.
 There are hundreds of potentially applicable OSS licenses~\cite{spdx_licenses,osi_approved}, some of which use legal terminology that is unfamiliar to developers and that does not always have a broadly accepted interpretation~\cite{almeida2019investigating,gangadharan2012managing,vendome2018distribute}. \looseness=-1

-As a result, it may seem appropriate to offload the work of license compliance to legal teams or Open Source Program Offices (OSPOs), but this may delay compliance efforts until near the end of a development cycle \cite{wintersgill2024law}, leading to lower productivity and wasted effort.
+As a result, it may seem appropriate to offload the license compliance work to legal teams or Open Source Program Offices (OSPOs), but this can delay compliance efforts until near the end of a development cycle \cite{wintersgill2024law}, leading to lower productivity and wasted effort.
 Thus, while legal experts play an important role in compliance processes, it is also important for developers to be trained in such tasks. \looseness=-1

-\rev{As the individuals closest to the code, developers bear responsibility for maintaining compliance with the licenses governing that code~\cite{wintersgill2024law}.
-However, where previous work has identified that licensing tasks can be challenging~\cite{almeida2019investigating,almeida2017software,vendome2018distribute,moraes2021one,german2009license,gangadharan2012managing}, it does not identify developers' perceptions of different licensing tasks, and questions remain regarding developers' adoption of licensing tools and the strategies employed when addressing licensing issues.} \looseness=-1
+\rev{As the individuals closest to the code, developers bear primary responsibility for maintaining compliance with the licenses governing that code~\cite{wintersgill2024law}.
+Although previous work has identified that licensing tasks can be challenging for developers~\cite{almeida2019investigating,almeida2017software,vendome2018distribute,moraes2021one,german2009license,gangadharan2012managing}, further investigation of developers' perceptions of different licensing tasks is needed, and questions remain regarding developers' use of licensing tools and the strategies employed to address licensing tasks.} \looseness=-1